defold/doc/docs/en/manuals/texture-profiles.md

 ![Profiles](images/texture_profiles/texture_profiles_profiles.png)

 *os*
 : Specifies a matching OS platform. `OS_ID_GENERIC` matches all platforms including dev-app builds on device, `OS_ID_WINDOWS` matches Windows target bundles, `OS_ID_IOS` matches iOS bundles and so on.
+Note that if `OS_ID_GENERIC` is specified, it will be included for all platforms.

 *formats*
 : One or more texture formats to generate.
 If several formats are specified, textures for each format is generated and included in the bundle.
 The engine selects textures of a format that is supported by the runtime platform.